ShaheensWeb/Old-Personal-Web-Domain-Blog/README.md

 	line-height: 1.1em;
 	margin:0px;
 	text-align: center;
-	text-transform: uppercase;">Shaheen Ghazazani (C) Carleton 2017, Feel free to take anything you want!</h1>
+	text-transform: uppercase;">Shaheen Ghazazani (C) Carleton 2014-2015 Old Web Domain - feel free to take anything you want!</h1>
-<a href="http://shaheensweb.me">Click Here</a> to go directly to the webdomain!
+<a href="http://shaheensweb.me">Click Here</a> to go directly to the UPDATED webdomain!  <br />
+If you wish to view the old version pull a version and just run it locally!

 Concept: Personal blog created for the purpose of blogging, redirecting internship traffic, and overall design practice. <br />